 Kansas has no gift tax.
-The exemption for the federal gift tax is $15,000 per year per gift recipient.
-If you give one person more than $15,000 in a year, you must file the gift with the IRS.
-The excess amount counts against your lifetime gift tax exemption of $11.18 million, as well as your federal estate tax exemption.
+The exemption for the federal gift tax is $16,000 per year per gift recipient for 2022 and increases to $17,000 for 2023.
+If you give one person more than $17,000 in a year, you must file the gift with the IRS.
+The excess amount counts against your 2022 lifetime gift tax exemption of $12.92 million, as well as your federal estate tax exemption.

 Federal Estate Tax

 The federal estate tax may still apply to Kansas residents even though the state does not have its own estate tax.
-The federal estate tax exemption is $11.18 million, a number that went up when President Trump signed the new tax bill in 2017.
-This exemption is portable for married couples, so a married couple can protect up to $22.36 million of their estate with the right legal maneuvers.
+The federal estate tax exemption is $12.06 million for deaths in 2022 and $12.92 million for deaths in 2023.
+This exemption is portable for married couples, so a married couple can protect up to $25.84 million for 2023 deaths.

 The estate tax is levied on estates that are worth more than the exemption.
 The progressive tax has a top rate of 40%.
 A full table of rates is provided below.

-This is how it works: Let’s say your estate is worth $20.18 million and you are unmarried.
-You would subtract the $11.18 million exemption, leaving you with a taxable estate of $9 million.
+This is how it works: Let’s say you die in 2022 and your estate is worth $21.92 million and you are unmarried.
+You would subtract the $12.92 million exemption, leaving you with a taxable estate of $9 million.
 This places your estate in the top tax bracket.
 You’ll owe a $345,800 base payment on the first $1 million and 40% on the remaining $8 million, which equals $3.20 million.
 Adding that to your base payment makes for a total estate tax burden of $3,545,800.